OpenBB-finance/OpenBB/openbb_sdk/CONTRIBUTING.md

 extensions installed in the environment and rebuilds the package code accordingly.
 If new extensions are not found it just uses the current package version.

-If you are developing chances are you want to manually trigger the package rebuild.
+When you are developing chances are you want to manually trigger the package rebuild.
 You can do that with:

 ```python